AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

     ![Add the newly-created folders in the `filter.xml` under `/ui.content/src/main/content/meta-inf/vault/filter.xml`](langauge-filter.png)

-### Commit the changes and deploy the pipeline {#commit-changes-in-repo-deploy-pipeline}
+### 6. Commit the changes and deploy the pipeline {#commit-changes-in-repo-deploy-pipeline}

-Commit the changes to the GIT repository after adding a new locale support.
+Commit the changes to the GIT repository after adding the new locale.
 Deploy your code using the full stack pipeline.
 Learn [how to set up a pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html?lang=en#setup-pipeline) to add new locale support.

 Once the pipeline run is successful, the newly added locale is ready for use.